gomobile/iotapp-template-ble-ibeacon/README.md

 -------------------------------------------
 This template is part of the Intel(R) XDK IoT Edition.
 Download the Intel(R) XDK IoT Edition at https://software.intel.com/en-us/html5/xdk-iot.
-To see the technical details of the sample, please visit the sample article page at TBA.
+To see the technical details of the sample, please visit the sample article page at https://software.intel.com/en-us/creating-a-bluetooth-low-energy-ibeacon-application.

 Important App Files